kimlimjustin/xplorer/docs/docs/Community/Contributing.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-Xplorer is currently under development.
+Xplorer is currently under heavy development.
 We are welcoming contributors to collaborate on Xplorer.

 ## Get involved